New Year meet, Low Hall Garth, Langdale

 At Red Tarn there was a parting of the ways with Ged, Michael, Robert, Toby, Dan and PM Mark Longmore continuing up to Pike of Blisco summit.
 Lizzie and Martyn opted to descend to Oxendale Beck, with Martyn mentioning a “Ghyll” he was interested in visiting.
 New PM Neil was heard muttering something about a knee injury and chose to join Martyn and Lizzie.

-A smaller group of Conrad and Mark Rothwell, joined by Wendy & Steve (who had come over from Grasmere) set out for higher fells.
+A smaller group of Conrad and Mark Rothwell, joined by Wendy and Steve (who had come over from Grasmere) set out for higher fells.
 The proposal was a full round of the Greenburn Horseshoe extending the route to Coniston Old Man with a return along the ridge and a descent via Wetherlam.
 As the party ascended the weather became noticeably cooler and by the time they reached the Old Man they were covered in hoar frost.
 From the summit (which resembled a bus station with people approaching from all directions) they returned towards Wetherlam.
 The descent off Wetherlam Edge can be tricky – especially in the low cloud, and it was!
 Mark challenged Steve to navigate us via the path down to Birk Fell as shown on the map, but alas there is no path.
 The return was made via Tilberthwaite High Fells back to Low Hall Garth where a cup of tea and some Eccles cakes were waiting.
 Conrad persuaded Mark to go for a pint at the Three Shires while the dinner was being made but contrived to get lost on the way.

 Tricky descent off Wetherlam Edge